ArnaudBelcour/bigecyhmm/README.md

 To create the associated figures, there are other dependencies:

+- pandas
 - seaborn
-- pandas
 - plotly
 - kaleido

-Four inputs are expected:
+Two subcommands are available for `bigecyhmm_visualisation`:

+- `bigecyhmm_visualisation esmecata`: to create visualisation from EsMeCaTa and bigecyhmm outputs folder (with optionally an abundance file).
+- `bigecyhmm_visualisation genomes`: to create visualisation from bigecyhmm output folder (with optionally an abundance file).

+There are four parameters:

-- `--esmecata`: esmecata output folder associated with the run (as the visualisation works on esmecata results).
+- `--esmecata`: EsMeCaTa output folder associated with the run (as the visualisation works on esmecata results).
+Only required for `bigecyhmm_visualisation esmecata`.
 - `--bigecyhmm`: bigecyhmm output folder associated with the run.
+Required for both `bigecyhmm_visualisation esmecata` and `bigecyhmm_visualisation genomes`.
 - `--abundance-file`: abundance file indicating the abundance for each organisms selected by EsMeCaTa.
+Optional for both `bigecyhmm_visualisation esmecata` and `bigecyhmm_visualisation genomes`.
 - `-o`: an output folder.
+Required for both `bigecyhmm_visualisation esmecata` and `bigecyhmm_visualisation genomes`.

 ### Function occurrence and abundance